0xPolygonMiden/miden-node/crates/block-producer/README.md

 # Miden block producer

-Contains code definining the [Miden node's block-producer](/README.md#architecture) component.
+Contains code defining the [Miden node's block-producer](/README.md#architecture) component.
 It is responsible for ordering transactions into blocks and submitting these for inclusion in the blockchain.

 It serves a small [gRPC](htts://grpc.io) API which the node's RPC component uses to submit new transactions.
 In turn,